danieltkach/danieltkach/README.md

 ### Hi there 👋 Welcome to my github.
-Here are my most important projects:
+Here are my most notable projects:
 - 📫 How to reach me: danieltkach@gmail.com

 ---